Frogs matter - Jump in!

 To save the amphibians, their habitats have to be well-protected, large-scale scientific research has to take place and more public awareness about the situation is needed.
 But scientists believe many species may go extinct before long term actions start being efficient, especially because of the chytrid fungus disease.
 In fact, there is presently no thinkable way to combat against it in the wild, even if it is possible in laboratories.
 For this reason, the attention is now focussed on one currently available option which can save hundreds or even thousands of species if we act rapidly: captive breeding in zoos, aquaria and other institutions.
 These can play a crucial role in providing a long-term survival for amphibians, which adequate protection in the wild is not currently feasible.

-Prompted by the alarming global amphibian decline, the German-speaking zoo associations as well as private participants in the German-speaking region engaged actively in the conservation of this highly endangered animal group.
-The amphibian conservation program consist of a suite of measures that include amphibian conservation and research projects, conservation breeding, capacity building, specialized staff training, habitat restoration and public awareness campaigns.
+Prompted by the alarming global decline of amphibian species, zoo associations, zoos and private participants in the German-speaking region engaged actively in the conservation of this highly endangered group of animal species.
+The amphibian conservation program consists of a suite of measures that include amphibian conservation and research projects, conservation breeding, capacity building, specialized staff training, habitat restoration and public awareness campaigns.

 A special account “Amphibian Conservation Fund” was set up for financing amphibian conservation measures.
-Stiftung Artenschutz (Species’ Conservation Foundation) holds the Amphibian Conservation Fund in trust for the German zoo associations as well as private participants in the German-speaking region, which decide on the fund allocation.
+Stiftung Artenschutz (Species Conservation Foundation) holds the Amphibian Conservation Fund in trust for the zoo associations, zoos and private participants in the German-speaking region, which decide on the allocation of funds.